- Download our Dubai Schools Guide

-Surrounded by the sultry heat of the desert, expats will find that the lifestyle in Dubai largely revolves around activities best accompanied by air conditioning – apart from those adrenaline junkies who like to play on the dunes with bikes and trucks, or surf the waves with kiteboards and windsurfers.
+Surrounded by the sultry heat of the desert, expats will find that the lifestyle in Dubai largely revolves around activities best accompanied by air conditioning – apart from those adrenaline junkies who enjoy playing on the dunes with bikes and trucks, or surfing the waves with kiteboards and windsurfers.

 Nightlife in Dubai